gkomov123/Personal-Finance-CLI-APP/README.md

 Ideas:

-- For now i want to add a remove transaction option
+- For now i want to add a remove transaction option, also fix the whole structure because right now the class is just a namespace and it's consisted of only classmethods

 Bugs: